HubRise/website/content/apps/prestashop/en/troubleshooting.md

 ## Invalid API Key When Connecting to HubRise

-When attempting to establish a connection between PrestaShop and HubRise, you may encounter the `Invalid API key.
-Check your API key in the PrestaShop back office and try again.` error message after entering the Website URL and API key.
+When attempting to establish a connection between PrestaShop and HubRise, you may encounter the following error message after entering the Website URL and API key:

+`Invalid API key.
+Check your API key in the PrestaShop back office and try again.`

 ![Invalid API Key on PrestaShop Bridge](./images/007-prestashop-invalid-api-key.png)

-Follow these troubleshooting steps to diagnose and resolve the issue.
+Follow these steps to diagnose and resolve the issue.

 ### Confirm Your API Key

 To verify your API key:

 1. Open a new browser tab.

-1. Enter the following URL: `https://[site_url]/api?ws_key=[api_key]` replacing `[site_url]` with your PrestaShop website URL and `[api_key]` with the API key you've entered.
+2. Enter the following URL: `https://[site_url]/api?ws_key=[api_key]` replacing `[site_url]` with your PrestaShop website URL and `[api_key]` with the API key you've entered.

-1. If a browser login dialog appears, it means the key is incorrect.
-Conversely, if a page with XML content loads without prompting for login, your key is correct.
+   - If a browser login dialog appears, the key is incorrect.
+To find the correct API key, refer to [Connect to HubRise](/apps/prestashop/connect-hubrise).
+   - Conversely, if a page with XML content loads without prompting for login, your key is correct.
+Proceed to the next step.

-If the API key is incorrect, refer to the [Connect to HubRise](/apps/prestashop/connect-hubrise) to find the correct API key, and try again.

-If the key is correct, proceed to the next step.

 ### Add an .htaccess File for Apache Servers

-If your API key is correct, the issue might be that your server is configured to strip the `Authorization` header from incoming requests.

-If your web server is Apache, which is typically used with PrestaShop, follow these steps:
+If your web server is Apache, which is typically used with PrestaShop, it may be configured to strip the `Authorization` header.
+To resolve this issue, add a rewrite rule to ensure that the header is passed to PrestaShop through a PHP environment variable:

 1. Access your PrestaShop server via FTP or SSH.
 2. Navigate to the `webservice` directory.